rishiagl/anya/README.md

 * **Step 3: Setup PostgresSQL**

-    - Change password of the postgres user created during installation.(do not confuse this user with database user, this user is a OS user).
+    - Change the password of the Postgres user created during installation. (do not confuse this user with a database user, this user is an OS user).

         ```bash
         sudo passwd postgres;